zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 In the following code snippets we identify the parameters by their YAML notation using '.' convention.
 Additionally we provide in following brackets the corresponding XML path.

-**Note:** The configuration can be externalized <font color="red">TODO: Link to the existing documentation about externalizing properties - local and on MF</font>

-The configuration parameters fall into one of the following categories:
+The configuration parameters belong to one of the following groups:

 - [Service identification](rest-service-identification)
 - [Administrative endpoints](administrative-endpoints)